OzuYatamutsu/project-overengineer/README.md

 There are a few ways to launch the service. **Note that the OCR service requires at least 11 GB of memory available (less than this and OCR will fail at request time).**

 ### Via `docker-compose`
-From the project root, run `docker-compose up`, then access the frontend at `http://localhost:3000`.
+From the project root, run `vault/generate-vault-cert.sh` to generate certificates required for vault to run.
+Then, run `docker-compose up`.
+Access the frontend at `http://localhost:3000`.

 ### Via VS Code (debug)
 Launch configurations are included in `.vscode/launch.json`.
-Start `Next.js: Debug server` and `Status API: Debug server`, then access the frontend at `http://localhost:3000`.
+Start everything by running the `Start all` task, or start components individually via their individual launch tasks (e.g., `Start FE + Transformer API`).
+The frontend can be accessed at `http://localhost:3000`.
 The default value of `REDIS_PASSWORD` in dev is `b4yscx92yksfyv9c`.

 ### Config vars
 Configuration is injected at runtime via environment variables, which can be overridden when starting each individual component or upon the call to `docker-compose up`.
 The value for `REDIS_PASSWORD` must be explicitly provided on startup.